Broadcom forecasts upbeat current-quarter sales on 5G ramp up

 On an adjusted basis, the company earned $6.62 per share, beating estimates of $6.43 per share, according to Refinitiv data.

-Reporting by Eva Mathews and Chavi Mehta in Bengaluru; Editing by Amy Caren Daniel and Jonathan Oatis
+Reporting by Eva Mathews and Chavi Mehta in Bengaluru; Editing by Amy Caren Daniel, Jonathan Oatis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.